Transparency in Coverage

 How to Appeal a Drug Coverage Exception Determination

-If your coverage request is denied, you may request an appeal through BCBSIL verbally by calling the telephone number on the back of your member ID card or by written request to:
+If your coverage request is denied, you may request an appeal through BCBSIL verbally by calling the customer service number on your member ID card or by written request to:

 Blue Cross and Blue Shield of Illinois